jamescherti/easysession.el/README.md

   (global-set-key (kbd "C-c su") #'easysession-unload) (global-set-key (kbd "C-c sd") #'easysession-delete)

+  ;; Save every 10 minutes
+  (setq easysession-save-interval (* 10 60))

+  ;; Save the current session when using `easysession-switch-to' (setq easysession-switch-to-save-session t)

+  ;; Do not exclude the current session when switching sessions (setq easysession-switch-to-exclude-current nil)

+  ;; Display the active session name in the mode-line lighter.
+  ;; (setq easysession-save-mode-lighter-show-session-name t)

+  ;; Optionally, the session name can be shown in the modeline info area:
+  ;; (setq easysession-mode-line-misc-info t)
   ;; non-nil: Make `easysession-setup' load the session automatically.
   ;; (nil: session is not loaded automatically; the user can load it manually.)
   (setq easysession-setup-load-session t)